casillajec/pygame-ai/docs/guide.rst

 Very Simple Game
 ----------------

-With all we have learned so far we can make a very simple game that consists only of one input-controlled player and one NPC that chases the player.
+With all we have learned so far, we can make a very simple game that consists only of one input-controlled player and one NPC that chases the player.

-First we need to see how to make the player input-controlled, for that we need to create an artificial :py:class:`~.kinematic.SteeringOutput` that we can modify, lets add that:
+First we need to see how to make the player input-controlled, for that we need to create an artificial :py:class:`~.kinematic.SteeringOutput` that we can modify, let's add that:

 .. code-block:: python